igismo/testbedGS/README.md

 - expMaster

 Note that the mysql database format is exactly same as the original emulab/deter ...
-So to make it a copy of the live deter minibed db was copied ...
+So to make it testable a copy of the live deter minibed data base was copied ...

 Each of them canbe started as a docker container for now, though the intention was to allow any combination of physical, VM and container mixture.